 If centers do not care for children who wear diapers, IG only needs to be administered to classroom contacts of an index case.
 During outbreaks, if the center does care for children who wear diapers, IG should be considered for the members of households that have diaper-wearing children at the center.
 Diagnosis of hepatitis A in one food handler mandates that immunoglobulins be offered to other food handlers at the same establishment.
 Transmission to customers is unlikely, and IG is typically not indicated.

-Administration of hepatitis A vaccine causes an immune reaction by activation of white blood cells (lymphocytes) that fight infection.
+The administration of the hepatitis A vaccine causes an immune reaction by activation of white blood cells (lymphocytes) that fight infection.
 Immune cells engulf the vaccine antigen and release inflammatory mediators to signal the B and T cells to activate and proliferate to attack the antigen.
-The two types of lymphocytes, B cells, and T cells are triggered to differentiate into new cells with specific activity against hepatitis A antigen (e.g., antibody-producing B cells, memory cells, cytotoxic and helper T cells) to give a prolonged immunity if exposed to the actual pathologic viral antigen.
+The two types of lymphocytes, B cells, and T cells, are triggered to differentiate into new cells with specific activity against hepatitis A antigen (e.g., antibody-producing B cells, memory cells, cytotoxic and helper T cells) to give a prolonged immunity if exposed to the actual pathologic viral antigen.

 Many vaccines contain substances called adjuvants that help to increase the immune system's response to a vaccine.
-HAV contains aluminum, which some think delays the absorption of the injected antigens, resulting in a high concentration of antigens at the site of local injection.
+HAV contains aluminum, which some think delays the absorption of the injected antigens, resulting in a high concentration of antigens at the local injection site.
 Aluminum may also directly activate cells of the innate immune system, causing the release of inflammatory mediators and thus enhancing the immune response as described above.

 There are two single-antigen vaccines licensed in the United States.
-All inactivated hepatitis A vaccines are licensed for intramuscular administration into the deltoid muscle in a two-dose schedule with the first dose given at the age of one year or older.
-The dosing interval between the first dose and the second dose can range from 6 months to 4 or 5 years but is usually 6 to 18 months.
+All inactivated hepatitis A vaccines are licensed for intramuscular administration into the deltoid muscle in a two-dose schedule, with the first dose given at the age of one year or older.
+The dosing interval between the first and second doses can range from 6 months to 4 or 5 years but is usually 6 to 18 months.
 The combined vaccine (containing both HAV and HBV antigens) has approval for use in persons aged >18 years.
 Primary immunization comprises three doses, administered on a 0, 1, and 6-month schedule.

-There are two different inactivated hepatitis A vaccines licensed in the United States, and as well as a combined hepatitis A/B vaccination.
+There are two different inactivated hepatitis A vaccines licensed in the United States and a combined hepatitis A/B vaccination.
 Although not available in the US, there is a live attenuated vaccine on the market.

-Inactivated hepatitis A vaccine safety is based on the cumulative global experience gained from the use of several hundred million doses administered to children and adults around the world.
-Regardless of schedule or manufacturer of HAV, safety profiles have been excellent.
+Inactivated hepatitis A vaccine safety is based on the cumulative global experience gained from the use of several hundred million doses administered to children and adults worldwide.
+Regardless of the schedule or manufacturer of HAV, safety profiles have been excellent.

 Before licensure, safety studies of the two different inactivated hepatitis A vaccines found local reactions such as soreness or tenderness at the injection site were reported in a little over 50% in adults, while in children, corresponding rates were between 15 to 17%.
 Reported headaches were rare and appeared in 14% to 16% of adults.
 Researchers found the side effect frequency of the double antigen versus two single-antigen vaccines to be similar.